Hybrid vs. Gas-Powered Cars: Which is Best?

 • More efficient

 For these reasons, more Americans than ever are turning to hybrids.
-One of the main reasons, aside from minimizing pollution, is cost efficiency.
-But the question remains: Does it make more sense for you to purchase a hybrid, or a traditional, gas-powered car?
+One of the main reasons, aside from environmental concerns, is cost savings that may come with minimizing the purchase of high-cost gas.
+But the questions remain: Do you really save money with a hybrid?
+And does it make more sense for you to purchase a hybrid or a traditional gas-powered car?

-Below, our experts discuss the factors you should consider when deciding on hybrid vs. gas, including:
+Below, we discuss the factors you should consider when deciding on hybrid vs. gas, including:

 • Up-front costs